tommasobertoni/HardwareMonitor/README.md

 <br>
 ##Implementation
-Based on the [OpenHardwareMonitor project](http://openhardwaremonitor.org/), this SOA solution contains a windows service providing the hardware's data and a WinForm consumer application with different modules (ideally one for each hardware available).
+Based on the [OpenHardwareMonitor project](http://openhardwaremonitor.org/), this SOA solution contains a windows service providing the hardware's data and a WinForm consumer application with different modules (ideally one for each hardware sensor available).

 I tried to develop the project with low coupling, so new modules can be added with minimum impact on the existing source code.
 <br><br><br>